 Did you know that there may be hidden mold in your house and not even realize it’s there?
 Most people think that mold is visible and only is where you can see it, on the surface.
 However, more often than not mold growth occurs from dark hidden areas that you are not seeing on a day-to-day basis.
-Hidden mold is the most difficult because it causes the most damage to property and to the health of the home’s occupants.
-Due to not being discovered for some time.
+Hidden mold is the most difficult, and it causes the most damage to property and to the health of the home’s occupants, due to not being discovered for some time.
 And the longer we are exposed to mold, the more effect it has on our bodies.
-Under the guidance of a trained professional, however, we can know where to look and help minimize the risk to your property and to your family’s health.
+However, with the guidance of a trained professional such as those at https://moldremediation.io/, or their likes, we can know where to look for mold and how to get rid of them.
 We are going to discuss the primary causes of mold growth and where it most commonly likes to grow.

 An indoor environment that produces high humidity will grow mold.
 It’s that simple.
 Moisture + Materials + Time = Mold.
 Learning about how to monitor your indoor humidity levels should be a part of every property owner’s maintenance items.
 Learning what causes humidity to rise and how to prevent it is vital to a healthy indoor air environment.

 What causes mold indoors to start?
 There must be a source of water or moisture which could even be trapped humidity.
 Getting a substance or material wet that is porous and capable of sustaining mold growth.
 Common building materials, such as wood, drywall, insulation, carpets, and carpet padding are the most common.
 These building materials are where we find mold damage.
 For example, carpet.
 After a single incident of water damage occurs in a building; getting the carpet & pad dry is not the only concern.